Parsa307/Shamesung/README.md

 ## Shady Practices
 - Samsung trips your Knox.
 - Samsung removes the ability to unlock the Bootloader in Samsung One UI 8.0
-- Samsung in the past disabled users cameras [Case 1](https://www.xda-developers.com/bootloader-unlocking-no-longer-kills-galaxy-z-fold-3-cameras) [Case 2](https://www.xda-developers.com/samsung-galaxy-s22-bootloader-unlock-camera-working)
+- Samsung in the past disabled users cameras [Case 1](https://www.xda-developers.com/bootloader-unlocking-no-longer-kills-galaxy-z-fold-3-cameras),[Case 2](https://www.xda-developers.com/samsung-galaxy-s22-bootloader-unlock-camera-working)